 The Developer is responsible for the grading, gravelling and paving of all driveways in the development from the curb to the property line.
-The minimum setback from the lot line shall equal the "Exterior Side Yard Minimum" for the applicable use in conformance with the Zoning By-law.
+For corner lots, the minimum offset from the side street shall equal the "Exterior Side Yard Setback" for the applicable use in conformance with the Zoning By-law.
 Entrances shall have a consolidated base constructed of 300 mm minimum depth of Granular "B" and 150 mm minimum depth of Granular "A".
-Asphalt shall consist of 50 mm of HL3.
+All entrances shall be hard surface (asphalt, concrete, or similar material), max width in according with the Zoning By-law.
 All entrances shall be completed in accordance with the current OPS standard details.